Dealing with Depression

 back to top

-There are many resources available to help with depression symptoms, including self help materials, counseling, and medication options.
+There are many resources available to help with Depression symptoms, including self help materials, counseling, and medication options.
 However, without treatment, depression symptoms will usually reoccur and increase in severity over time.
 Treatments for depression are very effective so it is important to seek help early before symptoms continue to worsen.
-If depression has persisted for months, if it is significantly interfering with your life, or you have any thoughts of harming yourself or others, you are encouraged to contact the CWC.
+If depression has persisted for months, if it is significantly interfering with your life, or you have any thoughts of harming yourself or others, you are encouraged to contact the CWC immediately.

 What else can help reduce Depression?